yashu3047e/Python-Code-Slowprint-By-Ysh/README.md

 # name = input("Enter You Name :")

 # from slowprint.slowprint import *
-# slowprint("Hello World, this is slow print , i found this o Chrome ", 0.70)

 from slowprint.slowprint import *
 slowprint("What Is Your Name :\t " , 0.5)